Soyle-Productions/soyle-stories-user-manual/What is.../a Moral Argument.md

 # Moral Argument

-A Moral Arguments lists the moral problem, theme line, and thematic revaltion of a perspective character in a scene.
+A Moral Arguments lists the moral problem, theme line, and thematic revaltion of a perspective character in a theme.

 ### Typical properties of a theme include: